Home Frequently Asked Questions

 If you want to secure employment in Germany in the healthcare field (for example, as a doctor or nurse), you generally must possess good German language skills (for example, so you can communicate with your German patients).

-Please note that many employers in Germany are looking for qualified foreign workers who have good German language skills (or who know both German and English), so it would be a good idea to start learning German in order to enhance your career opportunities and because it is practical if you plan on living in Germany.
+Please note that many employers in Germany are looking for qualified foreign workers who have good German language skills or who know both German and English, so it would be a good idea to start learning German in order to enhance your career opportunities and because it is practical if you plan on living in Germany.

-Once you and your family have been living in Germany as temporary legal residents for 4 years, and you satisfy other criteria, you will have the opportunity to apply to become a German permanent resident.
+When you and your family have been living in Germany as temporary legal residents for 4 years, and you satisfy other criteria, you will have the opportunity to apply to become a German permanent resident.

 Yes, experts estimate that foreign workers are needed to fill around 400,000 jobs in Germany every year.
 According to Hubertus Heil, the German Labor Minister, Germany will need an additional seven million skilled foreign workers by 2035.
 Germany is experiencing a major worker shortage, because many German workers from the Baby Boomer Generation are retiring, new jobs in Germany are being created, and not enough workers from EU countries are moving to Germany to seek employment.